 Kosovo is ranked 105 on Transparency International's graft perception index, on a par with Bolivia, Gambia and Mali.

 "I spend a lot of my time persuading British companies and financial institutions that the Kosovo 'country risk' is less than they think - so that they will support investment here," said Cliff, the British ambassador.

 "The key practical question for the Kosovo institutions is this: can Kosovo afford to lose 10 million pounds of British investment and the jobs and exports that will go with it?"

-Gilbert and Albani, first inspired by a 2005 USAID report extolling the quality and color of marble in Kosovo, stood to make a lot of money.
+Gilbert and Albani, first inspired by a 2005 USAID report extolling the quality and colour of marble in Kosovo, stood to make a lot of money.

-They estimate the five mines that Fox Marble won licenses to exploit, including Red Rock near the village of Astrazub in southwest Kosovo, contain around 240 million cubic meters of marble worth billions of euros.
+They estimate the five mines that Fox Marble won licences to exploit, including Red Rock near the village of Astrazub in southwest Kosovo, contain around 240 million cubic metres of marble worth billions of euros.

 Albani and Gilbert say Kosovo marble was used in building the White House in Washington and the Vienna Opera House.